Finding tests

 Exclusions

-By default, Bun test ignores:
+By default, bun test ignores:

 node_modulesdirectories- Hidden directories (those starting with a period